 What Size Mini Split Do I Need?

-While a professional load calculation is the only way to guarantee 100% accuracy, you can use general square footage guidelines to estimate the capacity required.
-A system with the correct BTU rating will run efficiently without wasting energy.
+While a professional load calculation from a local Bryant dealer is the only way to guarantee 100% accuracy, you can use these general square footage guidelines to estimate the capacity required for your space.

 | Room Size (Sq.
 Ft.) | Estimated Capacity (BTUs) |